ibm-cloud-docs/direct-link/order-colocation.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Ordering Direct Link Dedicated Hosting Classic
+# Ordering Direct Link Dedicated Hosting on Classic
 {: #how-to-order-ibm-cloud-direct-link-dedicated-hosting}

 As you prepare to order IBM Cloud Direct Link, review the general process your organization will follow for obtaining the Direct Link Connect service, including the locations where each service is available, globally.
 When you're ready to place your order, follow the step-by-step instructions.